SpaceGoal/SpaceGoal/README.md

 - 👋 Hi, I’m @SpaceGoal
 - 👀 I’m interested in ...Python
 - 🌱 I’m currently learning ...Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...online projects
 - 📫 How to reach me ...here?

 <!---